leibrocs/Introduction_to_Programming/README.md

 |:--:|
 | ***Figure 2** Land cover classification results for the study region in Paraguay for October 2019 and December 2022.* |

-For further visualization the area occupied by each land cover class was plotted for the two years in a pie chart:
+For further visualization the area occupied by each land cover class was plotted for the two years using a pie chart:

 | ![pieChart](https://user-images.githubusercontent.com/116877154/232326333-eb74b313-3dbb-46d0-b622-46d624d14f40.png) |
 |:--:|